 Christina counsels employers working to protect themselves from future litigation by reviewing employment agreements, employee handbooks, and separation agreements.

 She won summary judgment on behalf of an insurer against claims for breach of fiduciary duty and negligent misrepresentation in a life insurance dispute.

 Christina represented an employer and management employee in a lawsuit brought by the employee's former employer, alleging breach of a covenant not to compete and tortious interference with an employment contract.
 She presented oral argument before the appellate court challenging the district court's order entering a temporary injunction, resulting in the reversal of that order and vacation of the temporary injunction.

-She assisted in representing a Kansas groundwater management district and its members in connection with an impairment complaint filed by the U.S. Department of the Interior and the Quivira National Wildlife Refuge, contending that over 2,000 water rights in the Rattlesnake Creek basin were impairing its senior water right.
+She represented a Kansas Groundwater Management District and its members in connection with an impairment complaint filed by the U.S. Department of the Interior and the Quivira National Wildlife Refuge, contending that over 2,000 water rights in the Rattlesnake Creek subbasin were impairing its senior water right.

 News & Insights

 - Press Release08.18.2022

 - Press Release03.05.2021